The most important things at a glance:

 - BBQ popcorn is a delicious alternative to classic sweet or salty

-- Barbecue and popcorn have been together since the days of cowboys
+- Barbecue and popcorn have belonged together since the days of the cowboys

 - The first sweet popcorn recipe comes from German settlers